OmniCustom: Sync Audio-Video Customization Via Joint Audio-Video Generation Model: Methods

 \subsection{Problem Formulation}

 Given a reference image $I^{r}$ and a reference audio clip $A^{r}$, we formally define a novel task termed \textit{sync audio-video customization}.
-The core objective of this task is to simultaneously generate two aligned outputs: a video sequence that preserves the identity information derived from $I^{r}$, and an audio track that mimics the timbre characteristics of $A^{r}$, where speech content can be freely specified by the user-given text prompt.
+Its core objective is to simultaneously generate two aligned outputs: a video that preserves the identity information derived from $I^{r}$, and an audio that mimics the timbre characteristics of $A^{r}$, where speech content can be freely specified by the user-given text prompt.

-Our proposed task differs fundamentally from existing audio-driven customization paradigms \cite{hu2025hunyuancustom,chen2025humo}, despite the fact that both approaches leverage a personalized image and audio, and a text prompt as input.
-Specifically, they focus on synthesizing audio-driven personalized videos, where the speech content is inherently predetermined by the input audio track.
-In contrast, our framework enables simultaneous customization of both video identity and vocal timbre in a single pass, thereby granting significantly greater flexibility in the customization pipeline.
+Our proposed task differs fundamentally from existing audio-driven customization \cite{hu2025hunyuancustom,chen2025humo}, despite the fact that both paradigms leverage a personalized image and audio, and a text prompt as input.
+Specifically, they synthesize audio-driven personalized videos, where the speech content and timbre are inherently predetermined by the input audio track.
+Here, to maintain given timbre and specify a new speech context, users need to apply Text-to-Speech (TTS)~\cite{wang2023neural,zhang2023speak,le2023voicebox} techniques to generate a new driven audio in advance, which is quite troublesome.
+In contrast, our framework enables simultaneous customization of both video identity and vocal timbre \textbf{in a single pass}, thereby granting significantly greater flexibility in the customization pipeline.
 Furthermore, benefiting from the base model of joint audio-video generation, our method is also capable of producing contextually relevant background sound effects (\eg, ocean wave sound).